verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 The first step is to `download VTR <https://verilogtorouting.org/download/>`_ and extract VTR on your local machine.

-.. note:: Developers planning to modify VTR should instead checkout the `VTR git repository <https://github.com/verilog-to-routing/vtr-verilog-to-routing/>`_.
+.. note:: Developers planning to modify VTR should checkout the `VTR git repository <https://github.com/verilog-to-routing/vtr-verilog-to-routing/>`_.

 Build VTR
 ---------